About

 1. SHOWS — My latest work Agapi & Other Kinds of Love is a Hip-hop theatre show based on the Ancient Greek words for love.
 I also tour as a solo artist to theatres, festivals and poetry slams.

-3. POETRY RETREATS — Every year I host poetry retreats in incredible places in Greece.
-These include the Rhodes Poetry Retreat in my grandfather’s village of Monolithos on the island of Rhodes, and Poetic Pilgrimage: Meteora, in the mountains.
+3. POETRY RETREATS— Every year I host poetry retreats in incredible places in Greece.
+This year they include Poetic Pilgrimage: Meteroa and Poetic Prophecy: Delphi.

 6. MUSIC — I have released two albums: Please Resist Me, and EXIT as well as multiple singles and collaborations.
 Some collaborative highlights include a song called Forgive with Trevor Hall, The Light featuring Omar Musa, and working with composer James Humberstone on the score for Agapi & other Kinds of Love.

-My work lives between cultures and continents, between ancient and modern, between page and stage - I stand at the intersection of tradition and transformation, crafting moments where poetry can do what it has always done: heal, connect, and light the way forward.
+My work lives between cultures and continents, between ancient and modern, between page and stage - I stand at the intersection of tradition and transformation, crafting moments where poetry can do what it has always done: heal, connect, and light the way forward in the darkness.

-My ultimate dream is to perform my poetry in an Ancient Greek theatre at the base of the Acropolis, in the country of my ancestors — the theatre is called: The Herodeon, in Athens.
+My ultimate dream is to perform my poetry in an Ancient Greek theatre at the base of the Acropolis, in the country of my ancestors — the theatre is called: The Herodeon.

 Built in 161 AD, The Herodeon amphitheatre rests at the foot of the Acropolis, beneath the watchful gaze of the Parthenon.
 For me, this isn't just about performing in a stunning venue - it's about bringing contemporary poetry back to where it all began, about creating a moment where ancient and modern Greece meet through story and song.